INNOVATION DESIGN, PROTOTYPE & PRODUCT STRATEGY

 They asked IBM to help them modernize.
 Together, we explored how cloud technology and data could transform their business.

-To build the right solutions, we dove into the complex challenges of the people who manage and work in modern offices, with special focus the challenges of maintenance
+To build the right solutions, we dove into the complex challenges of the people who manage and work in modern offices, with a special focus on the challenges of maintenance.

 Client: Leading Office Furniture Manufacturer